-- When you send in your DNA test, the laboratory compares your DNA sample with those in the sample population.
+- When you send in your DNA test, the laboratory compares your DNA sample with the reference panel, measuring similarities.

-- You will then receive results, which tell you your approximate ethnicity (genetic ancestry).
+- You will then receive results, which tell you your approximate ethnicity (DNA Story/Ethnicity Estimate).

 - A child inherits 50% of their DNA from each parent

 - This means that 50% of each parent’s DNA is NOT inherited by the child